damianhakert/damianhakert.github.io/source/handbook/index.md

 <h3 id="team-call">Team Call</h3>
 <ol>
-    <li>We use BlueJeans for the call since Hangouts is capped at 15 people, link is in the calandar invite.</li>
+    <li>We use BlueJeans for the call since Hangouts is capped at 15 people, link is in the calendar invite.</li>
     <li>Please join the meeting with your x@gitlab.com account, not your private google one.</li>
     <li>We wait for people to join the first two minutes of the meeting until :32.</li>
     <li>We start by discussing the subjects that are on the agenda for today.</li>